SfTI-Robotics/Code-Comparison/Double DQN/README.md

 ## Overall differences
-2 types
-1)

-behavioural network -> behaviour(action) then sends to target target chooses q value and runs a policy on i, and chooses policy 2) another network with different parameter set fixed q value determines using para and updates network using that

-q

-b-choose action
- - determine q network
-t- chooses optimal policy

-fixed

 ### Diff 1 : Keras vs Tensorflow
 Using Keras simplifies the computation set up process the Keras functions combine multiple Tensorflow functions into one.